Exus Blog Article

 The Asia-Pacific (APAC) region is almost as complicated, with countries such as Malaysia and even the comparatively developed Singapore experiencing heavy and complicated debts (the former’s household debt currently accounts for 82.1% of the country's Nominal GDP and the average household debt in the latter is around $57,000 per capita).
 However, banks here are a little further ahead of their Middle Eastern counterparts when it comes to tech.

 Digital transformation has completely changed the debt collections game.
-It has done this by effectively reinventing the debt landscape - increasing the accuracy of credit risks (thereby preventing defaults), introducing customised payment plans and enabling cost-effective debt recovery, all whilst improving customer connectivity.
+It has done this by effectively reinventing the debt landscape - increasing the accuracy of credit risks (thereby preventing defaults), introducing customized payment plans, and enabling cost-effective debt recovery, all whilst improving customer connectivity.

 But one area that has been left behind in some regions is field collections - the men on the ground, as it were.
 Tech solutions and AI are already helping many banks with general debt collections with bespoke software and apps, so maybe it’s time for a disruption in the field collections sector?